silverstripe/cwp/docs/en/02_Features.md/solr_search.md

 normally to requests.
 * Once the queue is complete, all indexed files will be committed to the Solr service and search will be available again.

+## Debugging locally via the web interface

+You can visit `http://localhost:8983/solr`, which will show you a list to the admin interfaces of all available indices.
+There you can search the contents of the index via the native SOLR web interface.

+It is possible to manually replicate the data automatically sent to Solr when saving/publishing in SilverStripe, which is useful when debugging front-end queries, see `thirdparty/fulltextsearch/server/silverstripe-solr-test.xml`.

+	java -Durl=http://localhost:8983/solr/MyIndex/update/ -Dtype=text/xml -jar post.jar silverstripe-solr-test.xml

+## FAQ

+### How do I use date ranges where dates might not be defined?

+The Solr index updater only includes dates with values, so the field might not exist in all your index entries.
+A simple bounded range query (`<field>:[* TO <date>]`) will fail in this case.
+In order to query the field, reverse the search conditions and exclude the ranges you don't want:

+	:::php
+	// Wrong: Filter will ignore all empty field values
+	$myQuery->filter(<field>, new SearchQuery_Range('*', <date>));
+	// Better: Exclude the opposite range
+	$myQuery->exclude(<field>, new SearchQuery_Range(<date>, '*'));